smoia/cvr-meica-motion-removal/_sections/03-results.md

 ---
 layout: post
 title: Results
 description: Considering the relationship between FD and DVARS and the ICC analysis, a conservative ME-ICA denoising approach is the best way to reduce impact of motion without compromising reliability in CVR mapping.
-Otherwise, a conventional optcom approach is recommended, but with less reduction of motion effects.
+Otherwise, a conventional OC approach is recommended, but with less reduction of motion effects.
 image: results.png
 ---

 Considering the relationship between FD and DVARS (Fig. 4) and the ICC analysis (Fig. 5), a conservative ME-ICA denoising approach is the best way to reduce impact of motion without compromising reliability in CVR mapping.
-Otherwise, a conventional optcom approach is recommended, but with less reduction of motion effects.
-Further studies should extend these results to other fMRI with substantial collinear artefacts
+Otherwise, a conventional OC approach is recommended, but with less reduction of motion effects.
+Further studies should extend these results to other fMRI with substantial collinear artefacts.

 <img src="assets/images/results_1.png" style="max-width:100%;display:block;" align="center" />